InvoiceMC/.github/profile/README.md

 Munch is an `open-source` SQLite annotation API.
 This API has great performance and has frequent updates.

+## 🌸 [Blossom](https://github.com/InvoiceMC/Blossom) - An Advanced Particle API (Public)

+Blossom is a very advanced Particle API to suit all your needs, this was made for InvoiceMC although decided to make it public!

 ## 💯 [Core](https://github.com/InvoiceMC/Core) - Core Plugin for InvoiceMC (Private)

 Core is a polished and efficient core plugin for the upcoming best prison server ever!